aravindmathradan/atrium-mobile/README.md

 ## Features

 - The application pulls architectural 3D models from a separate server and renders them in a virtual forest terrain.

+- The Terrain is flattened in and around the area of the model for realism.

 - Users can wear VR headsets to navigate and explore architectural designs in a realistic VR environment.